dornelasN/ammo-project/README.md

 End with an example of getting some data out of the system or using it for a little demo

-## Creating Mock Products
+### Creating Mock Products

-From project root, go to server fodler:
+From project root, go to server folder:

 ```
 cd server